Ohtu-Tyoturvallisuus/TTS-documentation/docs/guide-EAS.md

   }
 };
 ```
-For the full app.config.js file, see [app.config.js in the repository](https://github.com/Ohtu-Tyoturvallisuus/TTS-frontend/blob/main/TTS/app.config.js).
+For the full app.config.js file, see [**app.config.js in the repository**](https://github.com/Ohtu-Tyoturvallisuus/TTS-frontend/blob/main/TTS/app.config.js).

 > **Summary:** The `EXPO_PUBLIC_EAS_PROJECT_ID` environment variable is required for:
 > - **Over-the-Air Updates (OTA)**: The `updates.url` field in `app.config.js` relies on this variable to connect to the correct project in Expo.
 > - **EAS Build Jobs**: The `extra.eas.projectId` ensures proper association with the Expo project during builds.

-For detailed instructions on handling environment variables for this project, refer to the [Environment Variables Guide](https://github.com/Ohtu-Tyoturvallisuus/TTS-documentation/blob/main/docs/handling-environment-variables.md).
+For detailed instructions on handling environment variables for this project, refer to the [**Environment Variables Guide**](./handling-environment-variables.md).

 ---